 No matter where you are in the world, chapped lips is an issue that everybody experiences at some point.
-Having lived in Australia and England, I have experienced both ends of the spectrum, and I am here to tell you that no matter the circumstance, this secret works a treat.
+Having lived in both Australia and England, I have experienced extremities in two different senses, and I am here to tell you that no matter the circumstance, this secret works a treat.

 A handy trick I personally use whenever I have chapped lips, or better yet before I go to bed each night; in order to remove and treat the dried skin around my lips is to take a little bit of vaseline and to put it on your toothbrush.
 Don’t use excessive amounts unless your lips are in a bad state (which I experience whenever I go camping).
 Gently scrub in circular motions to remove the old skin and to moisturize at the same time.